The positions below are posted here as a courtesy to employers external to the Department of Animal Science, University of Minnesota.

 University of Georgia

-Summary: Two graduate assistantships for Ph.D. candidates are available from Fall 2018 in Dr. Kim’s lab at Department of Poultry Science, University of Georgia.
+Summary: Two graduate assistantships for Ph.D. candidates are available for Fall 2018 in Dr. Kim’s lab at Department of Poultry Science, University of Georgia.

 Research topics (position 1): Evaluation of novel feed ingredients on performance, nutrient utilization and gut health in broilers and laying hens.